covixx/Hyperion/README.md

-Hyperion started off in the beginning of September as a Zig implementation of Kilo by antirez, but I have been trying to add functionality on top of it ever since.
+Hyperion started off in mid-September as my first non-trivial project, as a Zig port of Kilo by antirez, and I have been trying to add functionality on top of it ever since.
 Currently Hyperion supports:
 - I/O
 - Directory Navigation
 - Syntax Highlighting (static)